-Additional Notes issued in further offerings by the Issuer may not be fungible for US federal income tax purposes with Notes of the same series that were issued in the original offering for that series.
-Additional Notes are not fungible with an earlier issue unless they are issued in a qualified reopening of the original offering.
-Whether the issuance of additional Notes is a qualified reopening depends on the interval after the original offering, the yield of the original Notes at that time (based on their fair market value), whether the original Notes were issued with OID and whether any original Notes are publicly traded or quoted at the time of the new issuance.
-If issuance of the additional Notes is not a qualified reopening, the additional Notes may be issued with OID that exceeds the remaining OID, if any, on the originally issued Notes of the series.
-The market value of the previously outstanding Notes of a series may be adversely affected if additional Notes are issued with a greater amount of OID than the OID with which the originally issued Notes were issued, if any, unless the additional Notes can be distinguished from the originally issued Notes (for example by use of a different Common Code and International Securities Identification Number ("ISIN") and, where applicable, CUSIP number).
-In addition, as discussed below, withholding tax liability under FATCA may be triggered if the Bank creates and issues further notes after 31 December 2012 that are consolidated and form a single series with the outstanding Notes of a Series as permitted by Condition 15.
-See "-FATCA Withholding" below.
+Additional Notes issued in further offerings by the Issuer will not be fungible for US federal income tax purposes with Notes of the same series that were issued in the original offering for that series if such additional Notes are not issued in a "qualified reopening" and have more than a de minimis amount of original issue discount for US federal income tax purposes.
+The market value of the previously outstanding Notes of a series may be adversely affected if additional Notes are not fungible for US federal income tax purposes unless the additional Notes can be distinguished from the originally issued Notes (for example, by use of a different Common Code and International Securities Identification Number ("ISIN")).
+In addition, as discussed below, withholding tax liability under FATCA may be triggered if the Bank creates and issues further notes on or after the date that is six months after the date on which final US Treasury regulations define the term "foreign passthru payment" that are consolidated and form a single series with the outstanding Notes of a Series as permitted by Condition 15.
+See "- FATCA Withholding" below.